-Type contract Terms and conditions Key factors affecting future cash flows Property Property insurance indemnifies, subject to any limits or excesses, the policyholders against the loss or damage to their own material property and business interruption arising from this damage.
+Terms and conditions of general insurance contracts (cont d): Type contract Terms and conditions Key factors affecting future cash flows Property Property insurance indemnifies, subject to any limits or excesses, the policyholders against the loss or damage to their own material property and business interruption arising from this damage.
 The risk on any policy varies according to many factors such as location, safety measures in place and the age of the property.
 The event giving rise to a claim for damage to buildings or contents usually occurs suddenly (as for fire and burglary) and the cause is easily determinable.
-Therefore, claims are generally notified promptly and can be settled without delay (property business is therefore classified as "short- tailed" and expense deterioration and investment return is of less importance in estimating provisions).
+Therefore, claims are generally notified promptly and can be settled without delay (property business is therefore classified as "short-tailed" and expense deterioration and investment return is of less importance in estimating provisions).
 The cost of repairing or rebuilding assets, of replacement or indemnity for contents and the time taken to restart or resume operations to original levels for business interruption losses are the key factors influencing the level of claims under these policies.
-Liability Under these contracts, compensation is paid for injury suffered by individuals, including The timing of claim reporting and settlement is a function of factors such as the nature of the coverage and the policy provisions. employees or members of the public.
-The main liability exposures are in relation to bodily injury.
-Although majority of bodily injury claims have a relatively long tail, the majority of the claims incurred by the company are settled in the short term.
-In general, these claims involve higher estimation uncertainty.
+Liability Under these contracts, compensation is paid for injury suffered by individuals, including employees or members of the public.
+The main liability exposures are in The timing of claim reporting and settlement is a function of factors such as the nature of the coverage and the policy provisions.
+Although majority of bodily injury claims have a relatively long tail, the majority of the claims incurred by the company are settled in the short relation to bodily injury.